adobe/spectrum-css/.github/CONTRIBUTING.md

 yarn install
 ```

-Build the project, open a livereloading browser window, and watch for changes:
+Build the project, open a live reloading browser window, and watch for changes:

 ```
 gulp dev